dagda1/async-dojo/README.md

 2. Open the file ```~/app/scripts/generators.js```

-3. Open file ```~/app/scripts/handler.js``` and go to line
+3. Open file ```~/app/scripts/handler.js``` and go to line 92 and you will find a click handler for the generators button on the home page.

+4. Change the ```iterator``` function on line 10 of ```~/app/scripts/generators.js``` to be an iterator function that returns an es6 iterator.

+5. Using two way communication between the click handler in ```~/app/scripts/handler.js``` and the generator function to get the output in the console to look like the results below:
-The answer to question one is 2
+    > The answer to question one is 2

-The answer to question two is 4
+    > The answer to question two is 4

-The answer to question three is 42
+    > The answer to question three is 42